pklauzinski/payload/README.md

 Note that DOM objects must either perform an API call by having `api.url` set (see the [API Object and HTML attributes](#api-object-and-html-attributes)) or specifying a template to load.

   1. Publish events with `pre` namespace to allow any preparation work to happen.
-  1. Fetch and set cached view if requested.
   1. Invoke `apiCallback` method set in Payload.js options (see [API Callback Params](#api-callback-params)).
   1. If no API URL was specified or a cached view was used, publish the API events and trigger `auto-load`.
   1. Show any configured loading indicators.